Shouree/storm-http-framework/doc/02-Language_Reference/04-Intermediate_Language/02-Listings.md

 as representing a namespace for these names, since the created names are only meaningful in the context of the listing that created them.

-Listings are represented by the class `lang.asm.Listing`.
+Listings are represented by the class [stormname:core.asm.Listing].
 In Basic Storm, it is possible to create a listing as follows:

 ```bs